StudioSixPlusOne/rack-modules/README.md

  - Stretch, the nature of strings gives a natural decay, this controls the length
  - Polyphonic, the number of channels is defined by the audio input

  The main audio input should be triggered with noise, the color and duration of this has a large impact on the resulting sound.
 Try experimenting with short bursts, such as snare sounds, longer noise sounds with automated frequency can be used to emulate a bowed sound.
-All varations of sound input can be used to create sounds.
+All variations of sound input can be used to create sounds.

 [Omri's YouTube Tutorial](https://www.youtube.com/watch?v=VKX3ii-kR1Y)
 <br>